 You be the coach and make the call on 3 scenarios to test your knowledge.
 CLICK HERE for the answer

-You're winning 14-13, 1:32 left in the game, 3rd and Goal on your opponents 4 yard line, and they have no timeouts left.
+With college or NFL rules, you're winning 14-13, 1:32 left in the game, 3rd and Goal on your opponents 4 yard line, and they have no timeouts left.
 You run a play-action pass, touchdown.
 Flag on the play, pass interference on the defense.

 Do you accept or decline the penalty?
 CLICK HERE